SciSkill Index – Why and how

 - Goals scored

-The algorithm is an expectation-maximization model, which is an iterative machine learning algorithm that determines the quality of a player based on historical information.
-The current quality of a player is assessed by training the algorithm on historical data.
+The algorithm is a model which is an iterative machine learning algorithm that determines the quality of a player based on historical information.
+The current skill level of a player is assessed by training the algorithm on historical data.
 When we know the line-up of a team, we can predict the outcome of a match (and we’ve outperformed the bookies during validation).

 Example: Team A plays against Team B and the expected result of the match is 2-1, but the match actually finishes 3-1.
 Therefore, the attacking rating of all players of Team A would increase because they have overperformed.
 This improvement gets distributed amongst the players, in a ratio based on their attacking contribution per position.
 Similarly, the defensive rating of all players of Team B would decrease based on their defensive contributions.